+When engaging in one or more or the rottowing content specific practices.
 EP2.
 Produce clear and coherent writing in which the MP3.
 Construct viable arguments SP4.
-Analyze and interpret data. development, organization, and style are appropriate to task, purpose, and audience. and critique reasoning of others.
-SP7.
-Engage in argument from evidence.
+Analyze and interpret data. development, organization, and style are appropriate to and critique reasoning of SP7.
+Engage in argument from evidence. task, purpose, and audience. others.
 SP8.
-Obtain, evaluate, and EDS Construct valid arguments from evidence and critique communicate information.
-EP3. the reasoning of others.
-MP6.
-Attend to precision. communicate information.
+Obtain, evaluate, and EP3.
+Construct valid arguments from evidence and critique MP6.
+Attend to precision. communicate information. the reasoning of others.
 EP5.
 Build upon the ideas of others and articulate his or her own ideas when working collaboratively.
 EP6.
 Use English structures to communicate context-specific messages.